 This large, strongly built dog, weighing about 77-99 lbs., is native to Italy and it differs in several ways from the other white ones.
 Some say the a Maremma appears more rustic.
 The head is large, flat and wide between the ears, reminiscent of a polar bear.
 The ears are small, set high, V-shaped and the tips are never rounded.
 The eye color of the other 4 breeds are dark brown, but in a Maremma it varies from ochre to auburn.
 The lips are only slightly developed and barely cover the teeth.
 The tail should never be held above the back, even when working.
-Working Maremmas are allowed to have their ears cut.
+Working Maremmas were allowed to have their ears cut to protect them from wolf attacks.
 There is documented evidence of the Maremma in Italy dating back to the 13th century.
 A shorter coated Maremmano and the longer backed Abruzzese merged into one breed sometime in the 1860s.

 [Maremma Breed Standard]